AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Repository switcher

-Asset selector also allows you to switch repositories for asset selection.
+Asset Selector also allows you to switch repositories for asset selection.
 You can select the repository of your choice from the drop-down available in the left panel.
 The repository options available in the drop-down list are based on the `repositoryId` property defined in the `index.html` file.

 ### Search bar